 We also keep copies of your communications with us and our responses.

-Employee monitoring may be carried out for operational requirements such as providing IT facilities, lone working, using mobile devices and vehicle trackers.
+Employee monitoring may be carried out for operational requirements such as providing IT facilities, lone working, using mobile devices, voice recording and vehicle trackers.

 *Some special categories of personal data, such as information about health or medical conditions is processed to carry out employment law obligations (such as those in relation to employees with disabilities and for health and safety purposes).
 Information about trade union membership is processed to allow us to make payroll deductions for union subscriptions.